Generic Name: flurazepam (flur-AZ-e-pam)

 Important safety information:

-- Flurazepam may cause drowsiness, dizziness, or lightheadedness.
+- Flurazepam may cause drowsiness, dizziness, or light-headedness.
 These effects may be worse if you take it with alcohol or certain medicines.
 Use flurazepam with caution.
 Do not drive or perform other possibly unsafe tasks until you know how you react to it.
+You may still feel sleepy the day after you take flurazepam.
+Avoid driving and performing other possibly unsafe tasks until you feel fully awake.

 - If your symptoms do not get better within 7 to 10 days or if they get worse, check with your doctor.